gusztavvargadr/workstations/README.md

 This repository contains Windows-based workstations for the following scenarios:

-* [.NET development] with Visual Studio.
+* [.NET development] with Visual Studio 2010, 2015 and 2017.
-* [SQL Server development] with SQL Server Management Studio.
+* [SQL Server development] with SQL Server 2014 and SQL Server Management Studio 2017.
-* [Infrastructure development] with Chef, Packer, Terraform and AWS.
+* [Infrastructure development] with Chef, Packer and Terraform with Docker, VirtualBox and AWS.
-* [Java development] with IntelliJ IDEA.
+* [Java development] with IntelliJ IDEA and Eclipse.

 All of them support an easy, source-controlled way of installing and configuring the most common development tools for the related stacks, and the management of the source code of your projects, based on [Vagrant][VagrantHome], [VirtualBox][VirtualBoxHome] and [Chef][ChefHome]: